 There has also been an ongoing trend to spec automatic transmissions.

-“In the medium-duty truck market, approximately 70 percent of the trucks are spec’ed with automatic transmissions,” said Smith.
+“In the medium-duty truck market, approximately 70% of the trucks are spec’ed with automatic transmissions,” said Smith.
 “Automatic transmissions are being spec’ed for driver retention.
 Fifteen years ago, you couldn’t find an automatic transmission.
 Many times it was driver pride, and these drivers didn’t want an automatic.”

 However, as the number of new drivers who could operate a manual transmission dwindled, the shift toward automatic transmissions started.
 As with light-duty trucks, there has been a trend to add some extras to medium-duty trucks.